 - Unemployment rates banded into 20 equal sized bands for profiling purposes

-- Changes in rates of unemployment between November 2020 and March 2020.
+- Changes in rates of unemployment between July 2021 and March 2020 (roughly the start of the pandemic).